hanloong/hanloong.github.com/resume.md

 Flatmates.com.au is Australia’s No.1 share accommodation website.
 Based in Sydney, Australia, Flatmates.com.au allows people to list their spare rooms, find accommodation or team up with others to start a share house.

-I worked as a “full-stack” developer in a small agile team doing both maintenance and developing new features.
+I worked as a full stack developer in a small agile team doing both maintenance and developing new features.
 The technologies used at flatmates are.

  - Ruby on Rails
  - Ruby 2.4